 Am I making a daily effort to connect with God through prayer and Bible study?

 Is there some area of my life that has become a foothold for the enemy (Ephesians 4:26-28)?

 Have my personal dreams or desires become demands that I make of God?

 Am I harboring resentment in my heart because God has not answered a prayer to my liking?

 If the honest answer to any of the above questions is “yes” then change direction as rapidly as possible.
 Make a determined effort to connect with God, repent of wrong attitudes, deal with sin and spend some additional time in prayer realigning your dreams with God’s will.
 If, on the other hand, none of the above seem to apply to your situation then you should assume that God is taking you through a season of refinement and growth.

 Because we live in a fallen world, spiritual growth rarely comes easy and is always incremental.
-Growth comes as we shed old behaviors and change the mindsets and attitudes that allowed those wrong behaviors to flourish.
-Letting go of old behaviors and attitudes empowers us to reach new levels of spiritual understanding.
-The process is agonizing because our flesh longs to hang on to the old ways of functioning and looking at life.
-This painful process is the only way we can be transformed into the likeness of Jesus.
+Growth comes as we shed old behaviors and change the attitudes and mindsets that allowed wrong behaviors to take root in our lives.
+Letting go of the old and embracing the new empowers us to reach levels of spiritual understanding and growth.
+The process can be agonizing because our flesh longs to hang on to the old, comfortable ways of functioning and looking at life.
+However, this painful process is the only way to transformed into the image of Jesus.

-We can fight growth or we can embrace it.
-We fight it by willfully refusing to see the issues in our life that need to be addressed.
-We embrace growth by asking God with a sincere heart to show us what exactly needs to happen in our lives for us to become more like Jesus.
-It is this place of humility and submission that allows God to do in us what needs to be done and frees us up to reestablish our sense of connection with God.
+We can choose to fight growth or we can choose to embrace it.
+We fight growth when we willfully refuse to see the issues in our life that need to be addressed.
+We embrace growth by asking God with a sincere heart to show what needs to change in us so we can become more like Jesus.
+It is this place of humility and submission that allows God to do what needs to be done in us to reestablish a sense of connection with God.